Ruth Davidson: Devolution

 In her leadership campaign, Davidson initially promised to draw a "line in the sand" and oppose any further devolution to Scotland.
 In 2013, she said that the Scottish Conservatives were committed to "more responsibility for the Scottish Parliament and a strengthening of devolution" and set up the Strathclyde Commission to decide the party's policy on the subject.
-She also said that conservatives were wrong to oppose the creation of the Scottish Parliament in the past.
+She also said that Conservatives had been wrong in their former opposition to the creation of the Scottish Parliament.
 In June 2014, she endorsed greater devolution arguing that it was reflective of public opinion, that the Scottish parliament being more accountable for what it spent was in line with conservative principles and that it would make it easier for her party to make an appeal based on tax cutting at Scottish Parliament elections.
 She argued in 2017 that more devolution of powers within Scotland to local government could help promote economic growth.
 In 2018, Ruth Davidson said in an interview that she would support a legal challenge in the Supreme Court on the basis of the Scottish Parliament voting to protect what it argued were its existing powers over Brexit.
 (Note: See UK Withdrawal from the European Union (Legal Continuity) (Scotland) Bill 2018) She asserted that the importance of legal action was to test the complex situation in the court.